 Dan Tarquin

-AZ Math, Physics
+Math, Physics

 This interactive session introduces 8th graders to startup costs, profit calculation, and break-even analysis, building foundational financial literacy for entrepreneurship.
 Perfect for a 55-minute class, this Tier 1 lesson equips students with practical skills for real-world business decision making.